 There is no single sign or symptom of sepsis.
 It is, rather, a combination of symptoms.
 Since sepsis is the result of an infection, symptoms can include infection signs (diarrhea, vomiting, sore throat, etc.), as well as ANY of the symptoms below:

-Severe Sepsis - occurs when one or more organs fail
+Severe Sepsis - sepsis plus one or more organs failing

 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment, including whether the information on this website might apply to their individual treatment or medical condition.

 If you believe you have a medical emergency, you should immediately call 911 and seek immediate medical treatment.